Basilica of Constantine © Christian Reimer

-Tourists are drawn to the German city of Trier for a taste of ancient Rome.
-Trier is 120 miles (193km) south west of Frankfurt and was founded as a colonial capital under Roman Emperor Augustus in 16 BC, making it Germany's oldest city.
+Tourists are drawn to Germany's oldest city of Trier for a taste of ancient Rome, founded as a colonial capital under Emperor Augustus in 16 BC.
 The city became an important political and cultural centre, and many Roman buildings and monuments remain to be explored by visitors.
-In fact, the city has at least five World Heritage Sites: St Peter's Cathedral, a remarkable 11th century church holding several significant tombs; The Black Gate (Porta Nigra), the only remaining ancient gate into the city, which dates back to about 180 AD; The Imperial Roman Baths, 2,000 year old ruins of a bath complex once frequented by Constantine; the Church of Our Lady, another beautiful old church adjacent to the cathedral; and the Amphitheatre, an enormous ruin dating back to the 2nd century.
-The Hauptmarkt, or central square, has great markets and is especially jolly over the Christmas season when it hosts one of Germany's famous Christmas markets.
-Trier is also a good starting point for trips into the Mosel Valley, Germany's main wine-producing area and a good area to explore if you want to visit vineyards and wine cellars.
-Another popular excursion from the city is a cruise on the scenic Mosel River.
+The city has at least five UNESCO World Heritage Sites: St Peter's Cathedral, a remarkable 11th-century church holding several significant tombs; The Black Gate, dating back to around 180 AD; 2,000-year-old ruins of an Imperial Roman bath complex once frequented by Constantine; the Church of Our Lady, another beautiful church adjacent to the cathedral; and the Amphitheatre, dating back to the 2nd century.
+Nearby, the Mosel Valley is Germany's main wine region, filled with vineyards and cellars, while many love to embark on cruises down the scenic Mosel River.